Fine examples of Bordeaux ceps (Boletus edulis)

 Fourcas Hosten.
 Powerful and sappy with a quite nice intensity of black and red berries.
 88p.

 OK wines.
 Clarke, Fonreaud and Fourcas Dupre.
 85-86p.

 Poujeaux.
 Exhibited deliciously perfumed nose of blackcurrants and cherries, fine depth and length on the palate.
 Well balanced and well-made wine.
 90p.
 Chasse-Spleen was just as expressive and fine as Poujeaux but had a more oaky character.
 Better than its 2005 version!
 90p.

 Maucaillou.
 Nice and uncomplicated wine with tasty berries and good length on the palate.
 88p.

-Belgrave, La Lagune and La Tour Carnet impressed a lot with a very strong aroma of black cherries and blueberries, and superb balance between these dark berries and ripe tannin.
+Belgrave, La Lagune, and La Tour Carnet were greatly impressed with the strong aroma of black cherries and blueberries and superb balance between these dark berries and ripe tannin.
 There were lovely structure and complexity on the palate too.
 All these three wines will be of great value for the money if prices are right.
 91p.

 OK wines.
 Camensac, Cantemerle, Citran, Coufran and Malescasse.
 86-87p.